fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/temp_candidate_examples.md

 #### `surveillanceCapabilityCode`

-The property `surveillanceCapabilityCode` is used to exchange information about the Transponder, ADS-B and ADS-C capabilities pf the flight.
+The property `surveillanceCapabilityCode` is used to exchange information about the Transponder, ADS-B and ADS-C capabilities of the flight.
 It shall consist of zero or more of the following values, separated by a space character:

 - Transponder capabilities